Course detail

 Nelson GOODMAN, Jazyky umění.
 Praha: Academia, 2007.
 (CS)

 Stuart HALL, Representation.
 Cultural Representations and Signifying Practices.
 London – New Dehli: Thousand Oaks – Sage, 2000.
-(CS)
+(EN)

 Wolfgang ISER, Jak se dělá teorie.
 Praha: Univerzita Karlova: Karolinum, 2009.
 (CS)